This glossary may be freely reproduced provided this URL is properly cited with hyperlink and

 - Beat

-- Directional word used to indicate a pause in an actors speech or action.
+- Directional word used to indicate a pause in an actors speech

 - Behind the Scenes